~ an essay on One-Punch Man anime & manga (2012-Present).

 ~ “Wait a second.
 With the birthrate so low, I can’t let you kill that kid.
 And I remembered something else.
 I wanted to be a hero when I was little.”

-From out of that lacking of role and responsibility, originated out of a void of ambition or conviction in “anything” within the world of the Real, perhaps Saitama’s instantaneous leap to god-like power emerges from within his vast, singular, dormant and personally untapped Unconscious: extremified by nothingness at every front, with nowhere to go but to the antithetical, One Punch Man is born.
+From out of that lacking of role and responsibility, originated out of a void of ambition or conviction in “anything” within the world of the Real, perhaps Saitama’s instantaneous leap to god-like power emerges from within his vast, singular, dormant and personally untapped Unconscious: extremified by purposeless, passionless nothingness at every front, with nowhere to go but to the antithetical, One Punch Man is born.
 “Zero to hero.”
-An enlightened God burst from the bonds of his humanity, who has broken through the limiters of his mortal flesh by harboring no Real desire…
+Saitama is an enlightened God burst from the bonds of his humanity, who has broken through the limiters of his mortal flesh by harboring no Real desire…

 In this sense, as the storyline within OPM progresses, Saitama comes to serve as a contextualizing force within the narrative and amongst the other, more orthodox, heroes and heroines.
 He is something every other hero within this world of heroes must be necessarily compared to; he is the benchmark for what is possible, though his strength feels impossible.
 He is like a force of nature, like time or space or a tempestuous storm on the horizon, that exists somewhere out there within the universe, eternal and indestructible, and ultimately unavoidable.
 Saitama is a force that the other mortal, ‘normal’ characters of consequence have to deal with, bounce off of, try to ally with or oppose, always to no avail.
 Consistently, they converse and conflict with him abruptly, entertainingly.